sdercolin/vlabeler/readme/plugin-development.md

 e.g. If the current language code is "en-US", the entry with key "en" is used.
 So it's recommended to use common language codes like `en` and `zh` instead of `en-US` and `zh-CN`.

-Please note that you have to provide a default language `en` in your localization map, otherwise the plugin gets an parse error when being loaded.
+Please note that you have to provide a default language `en` in your localization map, otherwise the plugin gets a parse error when being loaded.

 Specially, the `enum` type parameter also supports localized option names by setting the optional property